-This PPS conforms to the vision and goals of the Sector Plan because the proposed development offers residential development that will be integrated with a larger development consisting of a mix of housing types that include multifamily and attached single-family homes, senior housing, and price ranges that include affordable and market rate.
+The application conforms to the vision and goals of the sector plan because the proposed development offers residential development that will be integrated with a larger development consisting of a mix of housing types that include multifamily and attached single-family homes, senior housing, and price ranges that include affordable and market rate.
 The development is pedestrian-friendly and transit-oriented with sidewalks, bike lanes, as well as proximity to the Largo Town Center and New Carrolton Metro stations, which are accessible by bus routes that stop along or near the Brightseat Road frontage of the overall Glenarden Redevelopment.
-The previously approved community center amenities and open spaces within the development (approved under PPS 4-16038 and DSP-16019), which this PPS is effectively a part of, contributes to the vision of a network of open space and civic places within the Sector Plan area.
-This PPS allows for construction of sustainable development and environmental site design facilities of micro-bioretention, bio-swales, submerged gravel wetland, and green streets devices that preserve, enhance, and restore the environmental and ecological functions.
+The previously approved community center amenities and open spaces within the development (approved under PPS 4-16038 and DSP-16019), which the subject PPS is effectively a part of, contributes to the vision of a network of open space and civic places within the sector plan area.
+The applicant proposes construction of sustainable development and environmental site design facilities of micro-bioretention, bio-swales, submerged gravel wetland, and green streets devices that preserve, enhance, and restore the environmental and ecological functions.